Montyconnor/analytics/README.md

 - The data structure aligns with the examples shown in this README
 - Feel free to modify or extend the data to suit your implementation

-## Additional Challenges (Optional)

-If you'd like to further demonstrate your skills, consider implementing any of these additional features:

-- Add unit and/or integration tests for your components and API endpoints
-- Implement data export functionality (CSV, PDF)
-- Add user preferences/settings that persist between sessions
-- Create a responsive mobile-friendly design
-- Add additional visualizations or interactive elements
-- Implement data caching strategies for improved performance

 ## Evaluation Criteria

 Your submission will be evaluated based on:

 - Code quality and organization
 - Component design and reusability
 - User experience and interface design
 - API implementation and data handling
 - Error handling and edge cases
-- Performance considerations
+- Performance considerations (especially large dataset handling)
+- Advanced filtering implementation and state management
+- Testing coverage and quality
+- Data architecture understanding and scalability considerations
 - Problem-solving approach and technical decisions

 ## Deliverables